HuwCheston/Jazz-Jitter-Analysis/docs/index.rst

 Requirements
 ------------

-- Windows 10 (other operating systems may work but are not tested)
+- Windows 10 (other operating systems including Ubuntu may work but are not tested)
 - Python 3.10+
 - Git
 - FFmpeg (**only for reproducing combined audio-visual stimuli**)